 Short-term investments on the Consolidated Balance Sheets include certificates of deposit and treasury securities.
-We intend and have the ability to hold our short-term investments to maturity; therefore, these investments were reported at amortized cost on the Consolidated Balance Sheets, which approximated fair value as of July 31, 2016 and 2015.
+We intend and have the ability to hold our short-term investments to maturity; therefore, these investments were reported at amortized cost on the Consolidated Balance Sheets, which approximated fair value as of July 31, 2017 and 2016.
 These balances are excluded from the above table.

-Accounts receivable and accounts payable balances on the Consolidated Balance Sheets approximate their fair values at July 31, 2016 and 2015 due to the short maturity and nature of those balances; therefore, these balances are excluded from the above table.
+Accounts receivable and accounts payable balances on the Consolidated Balance Sheets approximate their fair values as of July 31, 2017 and 2016 due to the short maturity and nature of those balances; therefore, these balances are excluded from the above table.

 Notes payable on the Consolidated Balance Sheets are carried at the face amount of future maturities and are excluded from the above table.
-The estimated fair value of notes payable was approximately \$16,651,000 as of July 31, 2016 and \$20,476,000 as of July 31, 2015.
+The estimated fair value of notes payable was approximately \$13,001,000 as of July 31, 2017 and \$16,651,000 as of July 31, 2016.
 Our debt does not trade on a daily basis in an active market, therefore the fair value of notes payable was estimated based on market observable borrowing rates currently available for debt with similar terms and average maturities and is classified as Level 2.